lanl/invenio-memento-proxy/README.md

 The Invenio Memento proxy provide easy way to add TimeGate and TimeMap services to any Invenio installation.

-There are only two steps to make such web resource Memento compliant.
+There are only two steps to make such web server Memento compliant.

 ## Step 1: Setting up Invenio Memento Proxy

 # Setup

-The Invenio proxy software is downloaded, installed and run from within a Python Virtual Environment.
+The Invenio Memento Proxy software is downloaded, installed and run from within a Python Virtual Environment.
 ```bash

 # create virtual env in your custom directory